FMuro/matching/README.md

 # Testing

-You can test this script by downloading the `test` folder and running the following commands:
+You can test this package by downloading the `test` folder and running the following commands:

 ```
 $ cd test